5. Skip to content

 Electrical noise from the PC’s USB bus can prevent proper device recognition:

-• Solution: Use a USB isolator (see recommendation below)
+• Solution: Use a USB isolator to eliminate noise (see 5.3.4 USB Isolator Recommendation section)

-• This is particularly effective if you have many high-power USB devices
+• This is particularly effective in systems with many high-power devices

-In very rare circumstances, the Rhino mainboard can be damaged by:
+In rare circumstances, the Rhino mainboard can be damaged by:

 • Electrostatic discharge (ESD) during handling